Lara Trump: Donald Trump presidential campaigns

-During Donald Trump's 2016 presidential campaign, she spearheaded the Trump-Pence Women's Empowerment Tour and served as the Trump Tower liaison for Brad Parscale's Giles-Parscale company.
+During Donald Trump's 2016 presidential campaign, she spearheaded the Trump-Pence Women's Empowerment Tour and was the Trump Tower liaison for Brad Parscale's Giles-Parscale company.
 After her father-in-law was elected president, she became an online producer and fundraiser for him.

 In April 2019, she described German chancellor Angela Merkel's decision to accept refugees during the European migrant crisis of 2015 as "the downfall of Germany; it was one of the worst things that ever happened to Germany."

 She was a senior consultant to Parscale for Trump's reelection campaign in 2020.
 The campaign paid her $180,000 a year through Parscale's private company, Parscale Strategy.
 Lara Trump was a surrogate on the stump and took on broad advisory roles.
 She also campaigned with far-right activist and conspiracy theorist Laura Loomer.

 She was among the speakers at the "Save America" rally that preceded the January 6 United States Capitol attack alongside Eric Trump and Donald Trump Jr.

 During Donald Trump's 2024 campaign, Lara Trump spoke at a fundraiser in North Carolina for the Log Cabin Republicans.

 Potential Senate campaign

-After Lara Trump's father-in-law left office in 2021, it was widely rumored that she would run for the United States Senate seat being vacated by the retiring Richard Burr.
+After Donald Trump left office in 2021, it was widely rumored that Lara Trump would run for the United States Senate seat being vacated by the retiring Richard Burr.
 However, after several months of media speculation, she declined to run and endorsed the eventual winner, U.S. Representative Ted Budd.

-On July 24, 2025, she announced that she would not run for the Senate seat being vacated by Thom Tillis.
+In July 2025, she announced that she would not run for the Senate seat being vacated by Thom Tillis.

+Music career

+In 2023, Trump released a cover of Tom Petty's song "I Won't Back Down".
+It debuted at No. 10 on Billboards Digital Song Sales chart and #6 on Billboard's Country Digital Song Sales Chart.
+Followed by numerous other songs.

 Co-chair of the Republican National Committee

 On February 12, 2024, Lara Trump was endorsed by her father-in-law for the Republican National Committee's co-chair, alongside North Carolina Republican Party leader Michael Whatley for chair.
 Within a week, she declared that if she were to become co-chair, then "every single penny will go to the number one and the only job of the RNC — that is electing Donald J. Trump as President of the United States and saving this country."

 On March 8, 2024, Lara Trump was elected co-chair of the RNC by a unanimous vote.
 She resigned from the post on December 9, 2024, amid speculation that she would be appointed to fill the remainder with Marco Rubio's unfinished term in the Senate.
-Despite her front-runner status, Trump withdrew her name from contention on December 21.
+However, she withdrew her name from contention on December 21.

 Fox News

-On February 5, 2025, The New York Times reported that Trump would begin hosting a weekend show, My View with Lara Trump, on Fox News beginning on February 22.